Hell in a Cell (2009)

 The 2009 Hell in a Cell was the inaugural Hell in a Cell professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
 It was held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
 The event took place on October 4, 2009, at the Prudential Center in Newark, New Jersey.
 It replaced the previously annual October PPV, No Mercy.
 This was the only Hell in a Cell event to feature the ECW brand, as it was disbanded in February 2010.

-Eight matches took place on the event's card.
+There were eight matches scheduled on the event's card, as well as one dark match that occurred before the live broadcast.
 The event featured what was known as a supercard, which featured more than one main event match.
 The concept of the event was that each of these main event matches would be contested as Hell in a Cell matches.
 The main events included D-Generation X (Triple H and Shawn Michaels) defeating The Legacy (Cody Rhodes and Ted DiBiase), Randy Orton defeating John Cena to win the WWE Championship, and The Undertaker defeating CM Punk to win the World Heavyweight Championship.

-Other matches featured on the event were John Morrison defending the WWE Intercontinental Championship against Dolph Ziggler, Mickie James versus Alicia Fox for the WWE Divas Championship, Unified WWE Tag Team Champions Chris Jericho and Big Show versus Batista and Rey Mysterio, Drew McIntyre facing R-Truth, and a Triple Threat match for the WWE United States Championship among Kofi Kingston, The Miz, and Jack Swagger.
+Other matches featured on the event were John Morrison defending the WWE Intercontinental Championship against Dolph Ziggler, Mickie James versus Alicia Fox for the WWE Divas Championship, Unified WWE Tag Team Champions Chris Jericho and Big Show versus Batista and Rey Mysterio, Drew McIntyre facing R-Truth, and a triple threat match for the WWE United States Championship among Kofi Kingston, The Miz, and Jack Swagger.
 This event would also be the final time Jim Ross called as part of WWE's commentary team full-time for a pay-per-view event and began part-time commentary onwards.
 The pay-per-view drew 283,000 buys, up from the 261,000 buys No Mercy 2008 received.

 Production

 Background

 In early 2009, World Wrestling Entertainment (WWE) ran a poll on their official website in which fans could vote on the name of that year's October pay-per-view (PPV), which would replace the previously annual October PPV, No Mercy.
 Hell in a Cell was chosen over No Escape, Locked Up, and Rage in a Cage.
-The concept of the show came from WWE's established Hell in a Cell match, in which competitors fight inside a 20-foot-high roofed cell structure surrounding the ring and ringside area and the main event match would be contested under the Hell in a Cell stipulation.
+The concept of the event came from WWE's established Hell in a Cell match, in which competitors fight inside a 20-foot-high roofed cell structure surrounding the ring and ringside area and the main event match would be contested under the Hell in a Cell stipulation.
 The 2009 Hell in a Cell PPV was scheduled to be held on October 4, 2009, at the Prudential Center in Newark, New Jersey.
 It featured wrestlers from the Raw, SmackDown, and ECW brands.